 However, if you haven’t been following at all and basically avoided it like the plague, here are some key facts about MACRA, MIPS and CQM for 2017:

-The year 2017 presents a great opportunity to see just how many points you can get by continuing to work as you do and see the areas you might need to change in order to receive positive adjustments in the years to come.
+2017 presents a great opportunity to see just how many points you can get by continuing to work as you do.
+It also helps you see the areas you might need to change in order to receive positive adjustments in the years to come.

 Despite the still unclear requirements for most, practices are not looking into hiring additional staff for the transition to value-based care and the implementation of the new payment system under MACRA.